Nordix/metal3-dev-tools/wow/github-workflow.md

 ## How to backport

-Sometimes you may need to backport a commit (e.g. bug fix) from a master branch into a stable release branch.
+Sometimes you may need to backport a commit (e.g. bug fix) from a main branch into a stable release branch.
 This involves a couple of steps as described below.
-In this example, we will use `release-0.3` as the stable branch in to which we will backport a specific commit from the `master` branch.
+In this example, we will use `release-0.3` as the stable branch in to which we will backport a specific commit from the `main` branch.

 Create and checkout to a new branch (e.g. `backport_commit_x`) based on the stable branch (e.g. `release-0.3`)